sumerjoshi/rag-assignment/README.md

 python -m src.ingest.build_index    # direct, pass --force to rebuild from scratch
 ```

-This reads the PDFs, splits them into chunks, embeds them with the Fireworks embedding
+This reads the PDFs, splits them into chunks, embeds them with the  embedding
 model, and persists the index to `storage/`.
 If you skip this step the index builds
 automatically the first time you ask a question, so the first request is just slower.